TrevorPilley/phone-number-parser/CONTRIBUTING.md

 1. Add a `{Iso3166Code}.txt` in `/src/PhoneNumbers/DataFiles/` and set as an embedded resource within the project file.

-The structre of the file is pipe `|` delimted and the "columns" are as follows:
+The structure of the file is pipe `|` delimited and the "columns" are as follows:

 `Kind|NationalDiallingCodeRanges|GeographicalArea|SubscriberNumberRanges|Hint`